Summary of Trial Management Systems Workstream 4 Document B

 Computer systems used in clinical trials should be developed and maintained to a standard appropriate to their functionality within the trial.
 Particular attention should be paid to issues of confidentiality, validation*, security and access to data.

-*ICH GCP E6 (R2) Guidelines electronic records and electronic signatures defines computer system validation as a process of establishing and documenting that the specified requirements of a computerised system can be consistently fulfilled.
+*ICH GCP E6 (R2) Guidelines (.PDF) electronic records and electronic signatures defines computer system validation as a process of establishing and documenting that the specified requirements of a computerised system can be consistently fulfilled.
 Validation should ensure accuracy, reliability and consistent intended performance, from design until decommissioning of the system or transition to a new system.
 For some trials it may be necessary for computer systems to meet external standards such as the United States Code of Federal Regulations Chapter 21 Part 11 (21 CFR Pt.
-11), although a risk adapted approach for the use of electronic records and electronic signatures is supported by the Food and Drugs Administration (FDA).
+11), although a risk adapted approach for the use of electronic records and electronic signatures (.PDF) is supported by the Food and Drugs Administration (FDA).

 The procedure for developing and maintaining computer systems should be described in an appropriate level of detail, with reference to external standards if applicable.
 For example, sections on security, user specification, development process, validation methods, bug-reporting and disaster recovery may all be relevant.
 The change control process should be fully documented from the date of change request; date of release of amended version and any form of impact assessment associated with the changes where appropriate.